stephenbuck/skillbase/README.md

 **Workflow**

-Workflow process management is handled using BPMN process diagrams and the Flowable engine and API.
-Future versions may embed the engine with the application to simplify transaction management.
+Workflow process management is handled using BPMN process models and the Flowable embedded workflow engine.
+Embedded the engine simplifiess transaction management and improves performance.

 **Search**